 Remember when we said you should get a personal copy of your official transcripts?
 This is why.
 You need to list all the coursework you’ve ever taken at a postsecondary school in chronological order.
 You also need to include grades received and course descriptions.
 Although you will provide a GPA from your schools, the AAMC actually calculates its own AMCAS GPA.
 The BCPM GPA is comprised of Biology, Chemistry, Physics, and Mathematics courses.
 The remaining coursework will be calculated in the AO (All Other) GPA.

-Take as much time as you need to complete this section—incorrect or incomplete information may affect your AMCAS GPA and could delay your application.
+Take as much time as you need to complete this section.
+Incorrect or incomplete information may affect your AMCAS GPA and could delay your application.

-Section Five of the AMCAS: Work and Activities
+Section Five: Work and Activities

 You no doubt have a lengthy resume of activities.
 This section of the AMCAS is where you choose your top 15 activities to highlight, including work experience, extracurriculars, leadership positions, volunteering, clinical experience, awards, honors, or publications that you would like to bring to the attention of the admissions committees.
 Try not to add any filler; medical schools are interested in quality, not quantity.
 You’ll also need to note the number of hours dedicated to each entry and a contact person/supervisor that can be contacted to verify your participation.